gabosterwall/dev-portfolio-v2/README.md

 The design of this portfolio is not my own, but one of [Britanny Chiang's](https://github.com/bchiang7) amazing works.
 I was truly impressed by her design and decided to rebuild it from scratch while adding my own tweaks and customizations.
 Huge credit goes to her for her creativity and effort!

 ## Tech Stack

-This portfolio is built with:
-- [TypeScript, Next.js, Tailwind CSS,]
+TypeScript, Next.js, and Tailwind CSS

 ## Setup & Usage